-Transfer to a serving plate.
+- Transfer to a serving plate.
 Smooth the top.
-Drizzle olive oil on top of the spread and sprinkle paprika.
+Drizzle the remaining olive oil on top of the spread and sprinkle paprika.

 - Tahini is sesame paste readily available in international/Mediterranean sections of the grocery store.
 Check the blog for quick home made tahini.